Conflict Resolution with Git Integration

 It is important to understand that when a promotion branch is created, the feature branches of the promoted user stories get merged into the promotion branch, with the version of the files as in the feature branches, not the source org branch.

-Feature branches get merged in ascending order based on the User Story Reference field*.
+By default, feature branches get merged in ascending order based on the User Story Reference field, however, you can override this and define your own merge order criteria (for more information about how to do this check out the article Override User Story Promotion Merge Order).
 If there are overlapped metadata, e.g. two or more user stories contain the same Apex class, Copado will try first a Git merge, but if there is a Git conflict, the feature branch version of the file will win over the promotion branch.
 This could lead to the last user story overwriting other user stories in the same promotion.

 This type of situation can be detected in advance with the User Story Overlap Awareness feature.
 This can also be detected when creating the promotion deployment, since Copado sends the running user an email with a detailed report of the files that have been automatically resolved.